 One Waterloo, currently known as Elizabeth House, was officially granted planning consent following the completion of its Section 106 agreement, signalling the next phase for one of central London's largest and most significant commercial developments.

-One Waterloo will be an iconic and vibrant multipurpose destination next to Waterloo Station.
+One Waterloo will be an iconic and vibrant multipurpose destination next to Waterloo Station in the heart of the South Bank.